-Today, visitors enjoy the sand beach, picnicking and the educational programs.
+Today, visitors enjoy the sand beach, picnicking and educational and recreational programs.
 The 720-acre Yellow Creek Lake is a destination for boaters and anglers.
 The lake and park are an important rest stop for migrating birds.

-The park is named for Yellow and Little Yellow creeks, which create the lake.
-The creeks have lots of yellow clay in the banks and bottoms.
+The park is named for Yellow and Little Yellow creeks, which flow into the lake.
+Both creeks contain yellow clay in their banks and bottoms.

 Make a reservation.

 Swimming: The 800-foot beach is open from late-May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 Please read and follow posted rules.
-A large, modern bathhouse and a snack bar are in the beach area.
-Pets are not permitted on the beach.
+A changing house with an outdoor shower and a snack bar are in the beach area.
+Pets are prohibited on the beach.

 Boating: up to 20 hp motors permitted

 Overnight mooring of boats is permitted in the park by special permit only.
 For your safety, please be certain that required U.S. Coast Guard approved personal flotation devices are on board for all passengers.